LucyN03/rock-paper-scissors-lizard-spock-project/README.md

     - The scores reset after a set number of rounds, allowing for short and repeatable game sessions.

     ![Score Tracking](assets/readme-images/score_tracking.JPG)

+- **Reset Function**
+    - A reset button allows players to restart the game and reset the score counters back to zero without needing to refresh the page.

 ## Testing